-Golden Gate University encourages all students with a student (F-1) or visiting scholar visa (J-1) to maintain health insurance from the first day that they enroll at the University through their last day of enrollment.
-Health insurance options for international students are posted on the Golden Gate University website (www.ggu.edu).
+At Golden Gate University, students with an F-1 visa are not required to have health insurance.
+However, Golden Gate University encourages all students with an F-1 visa to maintain health insurance from the first day that they enroll at the University through their last day of enrollment.